Food Hygiene Inspection

 - How inspection findings connect to FHIS outcomes and regulatory follow-up.

 Many businesses find inspection difficult to anticipate because they understand it primarily as a search for visible defects.
 In practice, officer judgement is broader than that.
-The same physical issue may attract different levels of concern depending on the surrounding picture — the credibility of records, the coherence of explanations, the apparent reliability of management, and the overall impression formed during the visit.
+The same physical issue may attract different levels of concern depending on the surrounding picture: the credibility of records, the coherence of explanations, the apparent reliability of management, and the impression formed during the visit.

-For that reason, understanding how EHOs assess food businesses involves more than knowing what conditions they look for.
-It involves understanding how observations are interpreted, how judgement accumulates, and why the overall picture matters as much as any individual finding.
+Understanding how EHOs assess food businesses involves more than knowing what conditions they look for.
+It involves understanding how observations are interpreted, how judgement accumulates, and why the surrounding picture matters as much as any individual finding.

 - Food business operators seeking a clearer understanding of how EHO assessment works in practice.

-- Managers who want to understand what officers are evaluating rather than simply what rules apply.
+- Managers seeking a clearer understanding of what officers are evaluating rather than simply what rules apply.

 - Technical and compliance personnel seeking a grounded account of inspection judgement in Scotland.